 Note → See Illinois Schedule 1299-S, Enterprise Zones, Foreign Trade Zones, and Sub-Zones, for a listing of these zones in Illinois, as well as their definitions.
-See the DCEO website for a list of River Edge Redevelopment Zones and DCEO contact information.
+See the Department of Commerce and Economic Opportunity (DCEO) website for a list of river edge redevelopment zones and the DCEO contact information.